xaviertquinn/xaviertquinn.github.io/aboutme.md

 After leaving school, I went in search of a place that was right for me

-I've found it in data and the work I can do with it
+Data and the work I can do with it is a big part of that right place for me

 ---
 📊 I've studied data analytics courses with Break Into Tech and Data Analytics Accelerator